Kotlin 1.0 Released: Pragmatic Language for the JVM and Android

-In fact, one of the reasons it took us a long time to reach 1.0 was because we paid extra attention to validating our design decisions in practice.
-This was and is necessary, because moving forward the compiler will be backwards compatible and future versions of Kotlin must not break existing code.
-As such, whatever choices we’ve made we need to stick with them.
+In fact, one of the reasons it took us a long time to reach 1.0 was that we paid extra attention to validating our design decisions in practice.
+This was and is necessary, because the compiler will be backward-compatible and future versions of Kotlin must not break existing code.
+As such, whatever choices we’ve made, we must stick to them.

-Reaching this milestone was something we couldn’t have done without the valuable help of early adopters.
-We want to thank each any every one of you for your bravery, energy and enthusiasm!
+Reaching this milestone was something we couldn’t have done without the valuable help of our early adopters.
+We want to thank each and every one of you for your courage, energy, and enthusiasm!

 Who’s behind Kotlin?

 First and foremost, Kotlin is an Open Source language